RujhaanTaneja/Personalized-Learning-Assistant/README.md

 git clone https://github.com/RujhaanTaneja/Personalized-Learning-Assistant
 ```
 ### Files
-Place all your course content in the Data folder in the cloned Repository on your system.
+Place all the semester's course content in the Data folder in the cloned Repository on your system.
 We recommend use of Pdf files, but it is compatible for all image-based files, PPTs, Word Documents, etc
 ### Go to this repo
 ``` linux/wsl